 Vendor Submission Process

 Vendors may submit their proprietary systems for inclusion on the PCSTAP Concurrence List.
 The review fee is $6,000.
 This fee covers the time to provide a review of the PCSTAP application package but does not guarantee a positive outcome (i.e. letter of concurrence).
 Within two months of the submittal date of a complete PCSTAP application package, the review will be finalized, and the vendor will be notified of concurrence or denial.
-Vendors may appeal

 Vendors interested in submitting their proprietary system for PCSTAP review should follow steps I-IV below.

 - Review the Post-Construction Stormwater Technology Assessment Protocol (PCSTAP)